 You sweated through a motion to dismiss or a summary judgment.
 It took months–maybe even years–to complete discovery in your case.
 You even made it through a hearing or two.
 Now, you wake up screaming at night.
 You have cold sweats.
 Your stomach feels as if Lilliputians are tap dancing on it.
 It must mean it’s time to go to trial.
 It’s not enough to simply say, “be prepared,” but it is good advice.
-Below are tips from two sources about court communication.
+Below are trial communication tips from two sources.

 Trial Communication Tips for Lawyers

 In his podcast, attorney, Mitch Jackson, advises about trial communication.
 Though his advice is designed for attorneys, pro se litigants can benefit greatly from it too.
 The attorney / author offers some useful presentation tips that may prove effective for those representing themselves in court: